Marisageyer

 I have a background in Theoretical Physics, and since my Master's and PhD studies I have become evermore involved with Astrophysics and observational Radio Astronomy.
 Before my recent return to academia, I worked as a Operations Scientist at the South African Radio Astronomy Observatory (SARAO), where I got to be a part of the development of the groundbreaking and science-eager radio telescope called MeerKAT.
 You can keep up to date with the latest MeerKAT developments on the SARAO official website here.

 My current research interests as part of the Meertime collaboration include studying pulsar characteristics and conducting pulsar timing.
 Pulsars are rapidly spinning neutron stars that emit beamed radio emission.
 We observe the signals from these blitzing objects as periodic pulses using the MeerKAT telescope.
+I am also the current chair of the African Pulsar Timing (APT) group, aimed at growing the African participation in pulsar science.

 Where Meertime studies the pulsars we already know of in mystifying detail, the TRAPUM project, looks to find new ones.
 We search for the tell-tale metronomic signatures of pulsars in especially the dense stellar populations of Globular Clusters and in Galaxies in the neighbourhood of the Milky Way.